The 15 Best Nevada Restaurants Outside Las Vegas

 O Happy Bread

 O Happy Bread is an authentic French bakery that just happens to be in Pahrump—a town better known for things like brothels and fireworks sales.
 French bread is the specialty, served in loaves and baguettes, but croissants, cakes, fruit tarts, and other pastries are also popular.
 Even a few Americanized items like cinnamon rolls, lemon squares, and cheesecake are thrown into the mix (and much better than most versions you've previously had).
-If you prefer something savory, go with a brie sandwich or the soup of the day.
+If you prefer something savory, go with a Brie Sandwich or the Soup of the Day.
 The team's French baking techniques come to life with imported ingredients, including flour and butter from France and chocolate from Belgium or Switzerland.
-Sounds fun, right?
-You can get in on the act yourself.
-O Happy Bread plans on introducing bread-making classes in the near future.
+If you just want to try a few items without traveling too far, check out the Downtown Summerlin farmers market, where O Happy Bread makes regular Saturday appearances.

 How to book: Call 775-455-0478 to ask about the current selection or get a quote on custom orders.